Olondutsu/HK-Pharma/README.md

 # CREDITS

-Thanks to History, credits to nobody, you had to be here !
+Thanks to nobody, you should have been here !
-Credits to Mr.Leroux for Illustrations tho
+Credits to Mr.Leroux for Illustrations tho.

 <div align="center">
     <a href="https://github.com/Olondutsu/HK-PHARMA">